Quarterly Adjunct Lecturer

 - RSOC 113 Buddhism in America

-“All God’s Creatures Are Communities Like You (Qur’an 6:38): Precedents for Eco-halal Meat in Muslim Traditions” in Flourishing: Comparative Religious Environmental Ethics, ed.
-Laura M. Hartman (New York: Oxford University Press, forthcoming 2016).
+“All God’s Creatures Are Communities Like You (Qur’an 6:38): Precedents for Eco-halal Meat in Muslim Traditions” in That All May Flourish: Comparative Religious Environmental Ethics, ed.
+Laura M. Hartman (New York: Oxford University Press, forthcoming 2018).

 “Refreshing the Concept of Halal Meat: Resistance and Religiosity in Chicago’s Taqwa Eco-food Cooperative” in Religion, Food, and Eating in North America, ed.
 Benjamin Zeller, Marie Dallam, Reid Neilson, and Nora Rubel (New York: Columbia University Press, 2014), 274-293.

-“Islam and Food,” co-written with Zayn Kassam (Pomona College), in Springer Encyclopedia of Food and Agricultural Ethics, ed.
-Paul B. Thompson and David M. Kaplan (New York: Springer, 2014).
+“Islam and Food,” co-authored with Zayn Kassam (Pomona College), in Springer Encyclopedia of Food and Agricultural Ethics, ed.
+Paul B. Thompson and David M. Kaplan (New York: Springer), 2014.